-The legislator also entrusted CONSOB with the task of regulating specific aspects of equity crowdfunding.
-Following a public consultation, the Supervisory Authority issued with resolution No. 18592 dated June 26, 2013 the "Regulation on Risk Capital Funding Through Online Portals" (CONSOB Regulation).
+The legislator also entrusted Consob with the task of regulating specific aspects of equity crowdfunding.
+Following a public consultation, the Supervisory Authority issued resolution No. 18592 dated June 26, 2013 the "Regulation on Risk Capital Funding Through Online Portals" (Consob Regulation).

 In 2015, the possibility of raising capital online was then extended to "innovative SMEs."
 This new, special category of companies has been introduced into our legal system by art.
 4 of Law Decree No. 3 dated January 24, 2015, converted into Law No. 33 dated March 24, 2015 (known as Investment Compact).
 Such possibility was also granted to "collective investment bodies and other companies that invest mainly in innovative start-ups or innovative SMEs."

 With the entry into force of the 2017 Stability Law, the possibility of raising risk capital through equity crowdfunding portals has been further extended to all "small and medium-sized enterprises," as defined by European Union legislation.
-This step has facilitated the rise of real estate equity crowdfunding.
-Legislative Decree No. 129 dated August 3, 2017 implemented the "MiFID II" directive, entered into force on January 3, 2018, further changing the TUF equity crowdfunding provisions.
-Such changes were then implemented in the new version of the CONSOB Regulation, enforced since January 2018.
+This step has facilitated the rise of Real Estate Equity Crowdfunding.
+Legislative Decree No. 129 dated August 3, 2017 implemented the "MiFID II" directive, which entered into force on January 3, 2018, further changing the TUF equity crowdfunding provisions.
+Such changes were then implemented in the new version of the Consob Regulation, enforced since January 2018.

-Following a public consultation held between June 20 and July 20, 2019, CONSOB approved important changes to its own Regulation on October 10, 2019.
-In particular, these changes aimed implementing primary level changes into the secondary regulation.
-The new CONSOB Regulation also allows operators to set up, in a separate portal section, an electronic bulletin board (following what are known as "bulletin boards," long-implemented by other EU States).
+Following a public consultation held between June 20 and July 20, 2019, Consob approved important changes to its own Regulation on October 10, 2019.
+In particular, these changes aimed to implement primary level changes into the secondary regulation.
+The new Consob Regulation also allows operators to set up, in a separate portal section, an electronic bulletin board (following what are known as "bulletin boards," long-implemented by the other EU States).
 This is meant for expressions of interest in the sale and purchase of financial instruments that have been the subject of successfully completed portal campaign offers.

 Consob, with the Resolution of 6 February 2020, has updated the Regulation with the amendments made to Article 50-quinquies of the Consolidated Law on Finance by Legislative Decree no. 165 of 25 November 2019 (the so-called "MiFID correction").

-These amendments to the TUF are aimed at eliminating some requirements of the Operators, meaning that only insurance covers has been maintained.
+These amendments to the TUF are aimed at eliminating some requirements of the Operators, meaning that only insurance cover has been maintained.

 This European Regulation will apply to all European Crowdfunding Service Providers for business (ECSP) up to €5 million offers, calculated over a 12-month period for each project owner in funding.